WPI Holds Summer Internship and Job Fair

 Worcester Polytechnic Institute (WPI) drew a record number of students to its Spring 2013 Summer Internship & Job Fair, with approximately 2,000 undergraduate and graduate students and alumni meeting with recruiters from 175 companies.

 Some 400 employer representatives spoke with students in the new Sports & Recreation Center, conducting informal interviews and taking resumes.
 Participating in the Summer Internship & Job Fair were some of WPI's top hiring employers, including EMC Corp., General Dynamics, United Technologies Corp., and Tyco.
-Representatives from the military, defense contractors, biotech, manufacturing, power, and high tech, and industries representing newer WPI majors, such as Robotics Engineering and Interactive Media and Game Development participated in the fair.
+Representatives from the military, defense contractors, biotech, manufacturing, power, and high tech, and industries representing newer WPI majors, such as Robotics Engineering and Interactive Media & Game Development participated in the fair.

 Some employers will remain on campus during the next few weeks to conduct follow-up interviews with student applicants.